 - (a) The Contractor shall comply with statutory and municipal regulations and requirements for the disposal of rubbish and waste. - (b) The Contractor shall provide suitable metal containers for the temporary storage of waste. - (c) The Contractor shall provide suitable metal containers from site as soon as they are full.
 Rubbish containers shall not be allowed to overflow. - (d) The Contractor shall provide hard standings for and clear vehicle access to rubbish containers. - (e) The Contractor shall provide enclosed chutes of wood or metal where materials are dropped more than 7 meters.
 The area onto which the material is dropped shall be provided with suitable enclosed protection barriers and warning signs of the hazard of falling materials.
 Waste materials shall not be removed from the lower area until handling of materials above has ceased. - (f) Domestic and biodegradable waste from offices, canteens and welfare facilities shall be removed daily from the site. - (g) Toxic and hazardous waste shall be collected separately and be disposed of in accordance with current regulations.

 9.7.4.
 Asbestos Handling and Removal

-The Contractor shall comply with all local regulations regarding the handling of asbestos materials.
+The Contractor shall comply with all local regulations regarding the governing the handling, transportation, and disposal of asbestos-containing materials (ACMs).
 In the absences of local regulations, relevant International Standards shall apply.